atemp678/atemp678/README.md

 My name is Austyn Tempesta; I have a PhD in neuroscience and psychology.

-I mostly code in matlab and javascript.
+I mostly code in matlab, python and javascript.